-Operations certification process with a long term goal of hiring qualified Division advance life support (ALS) EMS services the unincorporated area and the cities of Alachua, Archer, Hawthorne, Micanopy, and Waldo.
+Division Name Program Name Description Name Program Name The Department provides fire suppression and first response advance life support (ALS) EMS services the unincorporated area and the cities of Alachua, Archer, Hawthorne, Micanopy, and Waldo.
 The County also contracts with the cities of Gainesville, LaCrosse, Newberry, High Springs, and the Windsor VFD, Cross Creek VFD, and Melrose VFD to provide varying levels of fire suppression and first response EMS services.
 Suburban and Rural fire units are staffed with a minimum of three personnel.
 The Department maintains the deployment of water tankers which results in the Insurance Services Office (ISO) approving the Hauled Water Certification.
 This certification results in reduced cost for homeowners insurance to over 7000 property owners.
 All rural fire service providers, by agreement are members of the County's "Fire Services Network" and work to comply with the BoCC "Fire Service Delivery Core Principles."
 The BoCC Principles incorporate the Level of Service Guidelines identified in the Comprehensive Plan and Fire/EMS Services Master Plan.
 The Automatic Aid Agreement (AAA) with the City of Gainesville ensures the closest unit response to critical incident types regardless of the political jurisdiction of the responder.
-A recruitment position coordinates fire rescue events and activities in community, educational, and career fair settings.
-This position will follow-up with interested individuals and assist them to maneuver through the recruitment, training, and certification process with a long term goal of hiring qualified Name Program Name Description Fire Rescue Program Name The Department provides fire suppression and first response advance life support (ALS) EMS services the unincorporated area and the cities of Alachua, Archer, Hawthorne, Micanopy, and Waldo.
-The County also contracts with the cities of Gainesville, LaCrosse, Newberry, High Springs, and the Windsor VFD, Cross Creek VFD, and Melrose VFD to provide varying levels of fire suppression and first response EMS services.
-Suburban and Rural fire units are staffed with a minimum of three personnel.
-The Department maintains the deployment of water tankers which results in the Insurance Services Office (ISO) approving the Hauled Water Certification.
-This certification results in reduced cost for homeowners insurance to over 7000 property owners.
-All rural fire service providers, by agreement are members of the County's "Fire Services Network" and work to comply with the BoCC "Fire Service Delivery Core Principles."
-The BoCC Principles incorporate the Level of Service Guidelines identified in the Comprehensive Plan and Fire/EMS Services Master Plan.
-The Automatic Aid Agreement (AAA) with the City of Gainesville ensures the closest unit response to critical incident types regardless of the political jurisdiction of the responder.
-A recruitment position coordinates fire rescue events and activities in community, educational, and career fair settings.
-This position will follow-up with interested individuals and assist them to maneuver through the recruitment, training, and Section Teleperotection individuals and reducing turnered within the department.
-Section Fire Protection individuals and reducing turnover within the department.
+A Diversity Recruitment position coordinates diversity recruiting events and activities that showcase the fire and rescue profession to prospective candidates in venues from primary Fire Rescue education institutions, and professional career fairs.
+The individual will coordinate close and regular follow-up with Operations interested individuals and help them maneuver through the Section Fire Protection process of training and certification.

 Division Name Program Name Description The County Fire Marshal (CFM) oversees the areas of Fire Prevention, Arson Investigation, and Department Internal Affairs.
 The Fire Prevention Office activities include annual fire safety inspections for all public, private and charter schools, day care centers, assisted living facilities, nursing homes, Alachua County facilities, and medical facilities as required for the renewal of their State license.
 Fire and life safety inspections are also performed on commercial occupancies.
 The Plans Inspection/Review program, which is mandated, provides for the review of all architectural drawings for new commercial construction in Alachua County.
 The review includes the fire alarm systems, fire sprinkler systems, and pre-engineered suppression systems.
 The County's Fire Marshal conducts arson investigations for incidents in the unincorporated area and the cities of Alachua, Archer, Hawthorne, and Waldo.
 The CFM also coordinates all fire investigations with the State Fire Marshal's Office when there is an injury and/or death.
-The Fire Marshal is also assigned the function of Internal Ciro Doggue Affairs which is responsible for conducting investigations Fire Rescue Operations of received complaints (internal and external).
-The Fire Marshal's investigation process and reports are critical to Section Fire Prevention appropriate resolution and disposition of each complaint.
+The Fire Marshal is also assigned the function of Internal Affairs which is responsible for conducting investigations Fire Rescue of received complaints (internal and external).
+The Fire Operations Marshal's investigation process and reports are critical to Section Fire Prevention appropriate resolution and disposition of each complaint.